zirkelc/aws-sigv4-fetch/packages/aws-sigv4-sign/README.md

 ## Examples

-The following examples show how to sign requests with different HTTP libraries.
+The following examples show how to use the signed request with different HTTP libraries.

 ### Fetch

-The signed [`Request` object](https://developer.mozilla.org/en-US/docs/Web/API/Request) can be passed directly to the `fetch` API.

 ```ts
 import { signRequest } from "aws-sigv4-sign";